 The effect of water temperature

-Many people wonder why the pressure of their correctly inflated boat drops all the sudden, as they put the boat onto the water.
+Many people wonder why the pressure of their correctly inflated boat drops all a sudden, as they put the boat onto the water.

 It is probably because the water is much colder than the air.

-The cold water will lower the temperature of the compressed air inside your chambers, thus cause the PSI to drop.
+The cold water will lower the temperature of the compressed air inside your chambers, thus causing the PSI to drop.

-You should always have a reliable hand pump in your boat to be able to top off the pressure as needed.
+It would be best if you always had a reliable hand pump in your boat to be able to top off the pressure as needed.